DisilaKarl/DataBusinessPortfolio/README.md

 ## 2. Business Intelligence KPI Dashboard for Management

 Project Overview
-The goal of this project was to create a KPI dashboard to assist managers in monitoring key business indicators.
-These KPIs include monthly sales, return rates, and other important metrics.
-The project used Python, pandas, and matplotlib for data cleaning and visualization.
+In this project, a KPI dashboard was created using the Restaurant Business Rankings 2020 dataset from Kaggle.
+The objective was to help managers visualize and monitor the business performance of the restaurant sector through key metrics such as annual sales, unit growth, and average sales per location.